eStep/docker-intro/multi-container-applications.md

 web                     latest              1b11b4e28507        6 seconds ago       682.7 MB
 ```

-We will use `docker-compose.yml` to define our microservices:
+We will use `docker-compose` to define our complex application.
+The instructions should be stored in `docker-compose.yml` file:
 ```yml
 web:
   build: .